arfc/saltproc/doc/userguide/basics.rst

 JavaScript Object Notation (JSON)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-SaltProc uses :ref:`JSON` to structure its input files.
+SaltProc uses `JSON`_ to structure its input files.
 JSON is used as it has
-all the capabilities of stuctured markup language like :ref:`XML`, but intead
+all the capabilities of stuctured markup language like `XML`_, but intead
 of using tags, it is structured more or less like a dictionary data structure.
 This has the benefit of being extremely easy and quick to write by hand.